TheRaphael0000/tahm-ken.ch/readme.md

 - thanks to @DarkIntaqt for fixing a few typos and adding better meta tags
 - thanks to @DarkIntaqt for adding the share composition feature

-people who gave feedback that were implemented/bug fixed:
+People who gave feedback that were implemented/bug fixed:

 - u/PureImplosion
 - u/DOOGLAK